Chad Bradford

-Chadwick Lee Bradford (born September 14, 1974) is an American former professional relief pitcher.
-He played in Major League Baseball (MLB) of the Chicago White Sox, Oakland Athletics, Boston Red Sox, New York Mets, Baltimore Orioles, and Tampa Bay Rays from 1998 to 2009.
+Chadwick Lee Bradford (born September 14, 1974) is an American former professional baseball relief pitcher.
+He played in Major League Baseball (MLB) on the Chicago White Sox, Oakland Athletics, Boston Red Sox, New York Mets, Baltimore Orioles, and Tampa Bay Rays between 1998 and 2009.

 Bradford was a submarine-style pitcher and his fastball was only in the mid 80-mph range.
 He figured prominently in the Michael Lewis book Moneyball, which in 2011 was made into the film of the same title.
 Bradford is played by actor Casey Bond in the film.

 Early life

 Bradford was born in Byram, Mississippi.
 His father had suffered a stroke that left him partially paralyzed, so that he could only throw underhand when playing catch with his son.
 Author Michael Lewis speculates that memories of his father's throwing motion may have contributed to the development of Bradford's pitching style.

 Bradford went to Byram High School.
 Unlike most players who become major leaguers, he had not exhibited outstanding athletic talent through the early years of high school.
 But his high school coach suggested he try sidearm pitching after learning some tips about the approach from a professional player.
 This technique brought him enough success to get a spot on the teams of Hinds Community College and the University of Southern Mississippi.